mknittig/express-roles-authorization/README.md

 Either via a JSON file with `permissionsMapFile` or directly as a Javascript object with `permissionsMap`.

 The mapping is structured as a hash object with the HTTP verbs on top-level.
 Under the HTTP verb Express-style routes can be defined with contains a `roles` parameter with the permitted roles.
-If this is empty or unspecified anyone can access the defined route.
+If this is null or unspecified anyone can access the defined route.
+An empty route needs authentication.
 E.g.:

     {
       "GET": {
-        "/helloworld": {
+        "/needsspecficroles": {
           "roles": ["user", "admin"]
+        },
+        "/open": {
+           "roles": null
+        },
+        "/needsauthentication": {
+            "roles": []
         }
       },
       "POST": {